dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPLIT_DIAGNOSTIC_2025_01_19.md

 - Hidden control characters

 ### If bytes show extra characters:
-- Edit procedure in SpyWindow
+- Edit procedure in AutomationWindow
 - Delete and re-type the separator strings
 - Save procedure and test again